moosetwin0/start-various-things-when-idle/README.md

 This requires administrator permissions for a lot of things, (see code if you are worried)

-It is recommended to run this code whenever your computer starts, I use Task Scheduler for this I recommend starting once and then changing config file to match preference
+It is recommended to run this code whenever your computer starts, I use Task Scheduler for this
+- I recommend starting once and then changing config file to match preference

 TODO:
-- Fix it not closing on its own xd
+- Fix it not closing on its own - IMPORTANT!
+- Detect if mouse moves soon after opening archiveteam VM, and force shutdown if so (soft shutdown does not work soon after starting VMs)
 - Add config option for opening in background, useful for when screensaver time does not match config time
   - Look into CLIs or python modules for qbittorrent and wireguard
 - Detect config changes and ask user if they want to restart program